How to get bookmarked PDF from Word document

 Only after the titles in your Word document are properly formatted with Heading styles it's just a few clicks to get a bookmarked PDF.

 If you have not formatted titles using the Heading styles you need to do that first.
-Navigate to Section 3 for instructions on applying Heading styles.
+Navigate back to Section 2 for instructions on applying Heading styles.

 MS Word versions for Windows starting from 2007 have a built-in function to generate a bookmarked PDF.
 Although Word for MAC has the PDF conversion possibility, only the most recent versions have the bookmarking feature.
 Best practice for MAC users having no bookmarking feature is to get the document converted on a Windows PC.